utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

 #### Virtuoso
 ![Virtuoso Admin Interface]({{ site.url }}/assets/virtuoso_admin.png)

-Compared to all the others the virtuoso admin interface is very confusing, and this is probably because virtuoso is not just a triplestore, but a relational database with a linked data component built in.
+Compared to all the others the virtuoso admin interface is very confusing, and this is probably because virtuoso is not just a triple store, but a relational database with a linked data component built in.
 It can create graphs, and has tools to query and load them, but it is very heavy and prone to not working.

 <a name="loading"></a>Data Loading
 ===
-The first step after finishing basic set up of the triplestores was to attempt to load something into them and start querying it.
+The first step after finishing basic set up of the triple stores was to attempt to load something into them and start querying it.
 I was looking for a decently sized dataset with data that was not hard to understand to people outside the discipline.
 I settled on the [Linked Movie Database dataset](http://datahub.io/dataset/linkedmdb) as it fulfilled all these requirements.
 It is a set of roughly 600k triples in the N-triples format.

 {% highlight n3 %}
 <http://data.linkedmdb.org/resource/interlink/36322> <http://data.linkedmdb.org/resource/oddlinker/linkage_run> <http://data.linkedmdb.org/resource/linkage_run/1> .